2kranki/app01/README.md

 Normally, I clone into /tmp.
 That means that you lose all changes upon computer restart.
 So, you might want to clone to a different directory if you want to keep changes.
 Also, I have rebuilt this repository from scatch.
 So, you will have to reclone it if you have an older version.
 Docker is now required to run any of the applications.

 `docker-compose` is working for all as well and is how I test.
 It will build the application container the first time that it is run.
 I use `docker-container up &` in MacOS to watch the progress of the application.
-You should note that each application exposes a different port, 8090-8094, so that they can all be run at once if needed. `docker-compose down` should shut the application down.
+You should note that each application exposes a different port, 8090-8094 for HTTP and 8095-8099 for HTTPS, so that they can all be run at once if needed. `docker-compose down` should shut the application down.
 Note that you need to be in the directory that contains the Dockerfile and docker-compose.yaml for this to work.

 The way that I test is to: